UBC-MDS/olympic-dash/README.md

 will be able to investigate trends in Olympic success between countries, medal types, athlete demographics, and more.

+For the general information of this dashboard and the link to Github Repo, please click "About" button on the right side of dashboard header.

 ## Example Usage

 ![Alt Text](img/dashboard_usage_python.gif)